ChristinaLK/blog/content/pull-requests-magic.md

 > In our local repository, we have used `origin` to refer to the central repository,
 > and `master` is the main branch of
 > development.
 Our fork (and github username) is `peach` and our branch that
-> we submitted for the PR is called `power-up-additions`.
+> we submitted for the PR is called `banana-peels`.

 ## WAIT!
 First update the primary branch